legend-exp/remage/docs/manual/geometry.md

 :::

-## Checking geometry
+Apart from the on-by-default builtin overlap checking, _remage_ provides a means to perform additional geometry checks that go beyond.
+For this it will be checking the integraity of the volume hierarchy along random geantino paths, and verify that the geometry navigator is always never mis-navigating the implemented hierarchy.

-_remage_ provides a means to perform additional geometry checks that go beyond the default overlap checks, by checking the integraity of the volume hierarchy along a random geantino path.
-The user has to initialize this test in a specialized macro:
+The user has to initialize this test in a specialized macro, that needs to be adapted to the geometry dimensions:

 ```geant4
 /RMG/Output/ActivateOutputScheme GeometryCheck